5 Simple Steps to Improve Wi-Fi Speeds

 If your workplace has too many physical barriers that may weaken the Wi-Fi signal, consider investing in a signal booster.
 This device will pick up the signal from your router, boost it, and then rebroadcast it inside the space the booster is in.
 It’s important to position the signal booster strategically so that it can both receive a good signal from your router and transmit the signal to spaces that your router doesn’t cover.

 Manufacturers sometimes release updates to fix bugs and add support for faster internet speed, so updating your router firmware can keep the device secure and help improve connectivity.
 You can visit the manufacturer’s website for instructions on how to update the firmware of your particular router model.

 Alternatively, many routers have an automatic firmware update function within the web interface.
 In this case, simply run this function and let the router download and update the firmware by itself.

 Do you still have slow Wi-Fi?

 If you followed these steps but still have slow Wi-Fi, then it may be time to upgrade your hardware.
 It’s worth noting, however, that if you have dated internet-capable devices, they won’t benefit as much from the new router as newer devices will.
 Nonetheless, it’s still worth upgrading your router so that it is ready to accommodate new technologies like the rest of your office upgrades.

-We at Intelligent Technical Solutions can make sure your Las Vegas business has a fast and reliable connection with our Fiber Internet Solutions.
+Here at ITS, we can make sure your business has a fast and reliable connection with our Fiber Internet Solutions.
 What’s more, we can ensure that your endpoints have secure access to the internet, eliminating the need for you to contact your internet provider for support.

-If you want high-speed internet so your business can consistently provide value to your clients, power your network with Intelligent Technical Solutions’s business fiber internet.
+If you want high-speed internet so your business can consistently provide value to your clients, power your network with ITS’ business fiber internet.
 Call us today for a FREE consultation.